 - Spa – unknown

 Things to do & see

-As of November 2018, Berlin Schönefeld airport is served by the following airlines: Aeroflot • Air VIA • Arkia Israeli Airlines • Astra Airlines • Azur Airlines • Belavia • Bulgarian Air Charter • Condor • easyJet • Egypt Air • El Al Israel Airlines • Fly Egypt • Freebird Airlines • Georgian Airlines • Germania • Israir • Jet2 • Nesma Airlines • Norwegian • Nouvelair • Onur Air • Pegasus Airlines • Rossiya Airlines • Ryanair • Small Planet • Sundair • Sun Express • Tailwind Airlines • Thomas Cook Airlines • Transavia • Travel Service Airlines • TUIFly • Tunisair • Wizz Air • WOW Air.
+Berlin Schönefeld airport is served by the following airlines: Aeroflot • Air VIA • Arkia Israeli Airlines • Astra Airlines • Azur Airlines • Belavia • Bulgarian Air Charter • Condor • EasyJet • Egypt Air • El Al Israel Airlines • Fly Egypt • Freebird Airlines • Georgian Airlines • Israir • Neos • Nesma Airlines • Norwegian • Nouvelair • Onur Air • Pegasus Airlines • Rossiya Airlines • Ryanair • Sundair • Sun Express • Tailwind Airlines • Transavia • Travel Service Airlines • TUIFly • Tunisair • Wings of Lebanon • Wizz Air.